oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Token Endpoint Extension {#client-credentials-access-token-request}

-The authorization grant type is identified at the token endpoint with the `grant_type` value of `client_credentials`.
+The client credentials grant type is identified at the token endpoint with the `grant_type` value of `client_credentials`.

 If this value is set, the following additional token request parameters beyond {{token-request}} are supported: